Jenish0792496/Jen_Lunagariya_WEB601Assignment_MyFavouriteSportTeams/Jenish.md

 generated a new component content-lit using ng generate component Content-list

+defined an array of 6 content items

 Using an ngFor directive in my Content-list's html file, display 5 Content-card's by passing in the values from my Content array

 commited to git

+Content-card's should be display the Content passed into it as follows:

+Each Content-card tag has a 1 pixel border applied to it

+The title should be in a header tag

+The image, description, creator, type and tags are visible inside of the box.
+Styles and positioning of these elements are your choice, so long as they're in the card.
+(Hint: remember that your tags is an array)

+Clicking on the image displays the Content's id and title in the console Add any necessary padding, and margins as you see fit

+The first content card displayed should have a black solid border of 2 pixels around it

+added this in my content card and content list so it will work as asked by proffesor

+finally in my app root component i removed my content card from the html file and added content list to html so it will display the result as proffesor asked.

+finally comit to git